Canadian Opinions on Abortion: Abortion Polls Summarized

 2. Since Canada has no abortion law, do you think it is okay that abortions occur in the last trimester with no legal restrictions?

-3. Given questions 1 & 2, do you really think any choice a woman makes regarding her pre-born child should be legal?
+3. Given questions 1 & 2, do you think any choice a woman makes regarding her pre-born child should be legal?

 If you’re not comfortable answering these questions in the affirmative, look at our International Standards Law as a solution.
 This proposed law would bring Canada in line with all other democratic countries in protecting pre-born children after 13-weeks gestation.
-It would also allow a waiting period for women seeking an abortion, along with independent counselling to ensure proper informed consent and to screen for coercion or abuse.
+It would also create a waiting period for women seeking an abortion, along with independent counselling to ensure proper informed consent and to screen for coercion or abuse.

 Related Blog Posts